somenath203/Gemini-Content-Wizard/README.md

 ## Disclaimer

-The creator of this application is not responsible for any incorrect forms created as Google Gemini API's functioning is beyond the creator's control.
+The creator of this application is not responsible for any incorrect content created as Google Gemini API's functioning is beyond the creator's control.